gleechi/gleechi.github.io/pages/knowledge/controllers.md

 ---
 ## Background

-{% include callout.html content="Note that in VirtualGrasp we use the term sensor and controller exchangeably since a VR controller is essentially a sensing device for hand poses." %}
+{% include callout.html content="In VirtualGrasp we use the term sensor and controller exchangeably since a VR controller is essentially a sensing device for hand poses." %}

 VirtualGrasp is hardware-agnostic.
 It can create natural [grasp interactions](grasp_interaction.html) with any kind of controllers (or <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.Sensor}}">sensors</a>), wether it is hand-held VR controllers or finger tracking devices like LeapMotion.